Karl is a longtime freelancer who's passionate about music, art, and writing.

 The use of a wide palette of sounds helps to create those strongly delineated moods and atmospheres on People’s Album.
 When he goes for darkness or a more off-kilter feeling, he uses crunchy synths that give a feeling of slight disruption to the tracks.
 There’s also distortion and glitchy sounds along with bass that has grit and aggression to it.
-To evoke a warmer feeling, he goes to long sweeps of soft sound, synths that sing and dance and melodies that are gentle.
+To evoke a warmer feeling, he goes to long sweeps of soft sound, synths that sing and dance, and melodies that are gentle.
 It all works to really produce strong imagery.

 People’s Album also showcases the effective use of repetition to reinforce a sense of pattern in some of the tracks.
 Many of the lead synth lines are repetitive affairs but it isn’t an annoying type of repetition.
-It is one that has a hypnotic quality to it and the fact that there’s quite a variety of different synth tones, beats and bass sounds means that it doesn’t ever get boring or irritating.
+It is one that has a hypnotic quality to it and the fact that there’s quite a variety of different synth tones, beats, and bass sounds mean that it doesn’t ever get boring or irritating.

 The repetition in many of the darker tracks is in contrast with the gentler, lighter tracks in which there are beautiful melodic elements that seem to be tinged with a slight wistfulness.
 I put this down to the fact that this is a world in which gentleness is often sad because sometimes it seems so very rare.